causapablo/Tweeter-/README.md

 - A line that gives us the total entries removed in the process of droping the duplicates.
 - A line that fixes the size of the plot in the item "Top Hashtags por volumen de tuits"
 - Finally, I added a plot disaplying the volume of hashtags per hour.
+ Things added after the previous list:
+- A column with the clensed text.
+- A column with flagged with the sentiment of the tweet.
+- Then a percents of each sentiment on the whole dataset.

 La lista está en inglés.